 Holition is an innovation studio in the UK that delivers exceptional bespoke solutions for luxury, beauty, and fashion brands, and works with researchers and artists, to understand and strengthen their digital and physical presence.
 Being a tech agnostic company since the outset and an ‘innovation chameleon who seamlessly adapts’, Holition hardly has any agencies in the UK that can compete with their unique ‘holistic’ approach.

-Their portfolio is constantly filled with projects for luxury brands, like Louis Vuitton, Tom Ford, Burberry, BMW and Rolls Royce, to name a few.
+Their portfolio is constantly filled with projects for luxury brands, like Louis Vuitton, Burberry, BMW and Rolls Royce, to name a few.
 But there’s one pitfall.
 With another great project and a hybrid business model like Holition’s often comes risk.
 To avoid the outcome of a very thin line between cost and profit and manage peaks and troughs of resource availability, Holition’s leadership team had to reimagine their processes.

 We spoke to Matt Nelson, Head of Operations at Holition, to learn more about the company’s approach to growing the business and managing risk.
 It’s been three years since Matt started using Forecast to support their strategy, optimize processes, and take in more complex projects.

 The blend of physical and digital, coupled with bespoke storytelling, is what differentiates Holition from the competition.
 “We hold ourselves to a very high standard,” explains Matt.

 “Particularly with COVID, brands are trying to connect with users through storytelling, but not many do it really well.
 We merge marketing strategy, content creation, and creative software development into one to make sure clients are making the most of all areas rather than creating something that’s often unusable and unoriginal.”

 As a Head of Operations, Matt has to wear many different hats every day.
 Not only does he oversee projects, he’s also responsible for planning, quality control, reporting, facilitation, and team success.